AdobeDocs/commerce-learn.en/help/global-reference-architecture/overview.md

 ![An icon representing the "monorepo" GRA pattern](/help/assets/global-reference-architecture/monorepo.png){align="center"}

 All development takes place in a single code repository.
 Automation generates packages for new versions and publishes them to a composer repository.
-This combines the low development overhead of the bulk packages approach with the flexibility of the separate packages approach.
+The pattern combines the low development overhead of the bulk packages approach with the flexibility of the separate packages approach.
 The monorepo pattern is also ideal for running automated functional tests.

 ![A diagram showing where code is stored in a monorepo GRA pattern](/help/assets/global-reference-architecture/monorepo-gra-pattern-diagram.png){align="center"}